Collaboration in the German-occupied Soviet Union: Aftermath of the German invasion

 Mass collaboration ensued after the German invasion of the Soviet Union of 1941, Operation Barbarossa.
 The two main forms of mass collaboration in the Nazi-occupied territories were both military in nature.
-It is estimated that anywhere between 600,000 and 1,400,000 Soviets (Russians and non-Russians) were “military collaborators” with the Wehrmacht in some way either as Hiwis (or Hilfswillige) or in some other capacity, including 275,000 to 350,000 "Muslim and Caucasian”.
+It is estimated that anywhere between 600,000 and 1,400,000 Soviets were “military collaborators” with the Wehrmacht in some way either as Hiwis (or Hilfswillige) or in some other capacity, including 275,000 to 350,000 "Muslim and Caucasian”.
 Ahead of the subsequent implementation of the more oppressive administrative methods by the SS.
 As much as 20% of the German manpower (when including Hiwis) in Soviet Russia was composed of former Soviet citizens, about half of whom were ethnic Russians.
 The Ukrainian collaborationist forces comprised an estimated 180,000 volunteers serving with units scattered all over Europe.
 The second type of mass collaboration was the formation of indigenous security formations (majority ethnic Russian) running into hundreds of thousands and possibly more than 1 million (250,000 volunteers in the East Legions alone).
 Military collaboration – wrote Alex Alexiev – took place in truly unprecedented numbers suggesting that, more often than not, the Germans were perceived at first as the lesser of two evils compared to the USSR by the non-Russian citizens of the Soviet Union.

 In the autumn of 1941, Field Marshal von Bock had sent to Hitler's Headquarters a detailed project for the organization of a Liberation Army of some 200,000 Russian volunteers, and for the formation of a local government in the province of Smolensk.
 It was returned in November 1941 with the notation that "such thoughts cannot be discussed with the Führer," and that "politics are not the prerogatives of Army Group Commanders."
 Of course, Field-Marshal Keitel, who wrote this notation, did not show the project to Hitler.